STAY INSPIRED

 Cost: Resin printers and materials are generally more expensive than FDM, but they offer superior detail and finish quality.

-Both FDM and Resin printers have advantages and limitations.
 The choice between the two will largely depend on the specific requirements of the print job, such as the level of detail needed, the mechanical properties required, and the budget available.

 Large Format Resin 3D Printer-Credit from Formlabs 3L